pangeo-data/climpred/docs/source/metrics.rst

 Median Absolute Error
 ---------------------

-``keyword: 'median_absolute_error'``
+.. ipython:: python

+    # Enter any of the below keywords in ``metric=...`` for the compute functions.
+    print(f"\n\nKeywords: {metric_aliases['median_absolute_error']}")

 The median of the absolute differences between forecasts and observations.
+Applying the median function to absolute error makes it more robust to outliers.

 .. autofunction:: _median_absolute_error